Home / Dogs / Dog Breeds / Here

 The double coat is waterproof, so it is important not to over-bathe since there are necessary body oils that can be disrupted by too much bathing.

 You should regularly check and examine a Patterdale terrier's ears for irritation or infection.
-Trim nails as needed and brush teeth a couple of times weekly to maintain good dental health.
+Trim nails as needed and brush your dogs teeth a couple of times weekly to maintain good dental health.
 Dental disease is one of the most common health issues among adult dogs.
 To help reduce dental risks, establish a good dental regimen for your dog.
 If needed, consult with your veterinarian.

 Adaptability